 It’s April and it’s snowing, so I think it’s the perfect time to fix a hearty soup!
 I have beef and bean veggie soup in my crockpot right now as part of my food prep for the week, and I know it will sustain me and warm my soul no matter what mother nature decides to throw at us.

 As part of my weight loss plan over the last six weeks, I’ve been rotating between a few recipes, this one included.
 I like it because it is protein (beef), veggies, and carb (beans) all in one pot.
 It’s also filling and a reasonable amount of calories per serving.

 This recipe is very forgiving as far as the veggies go.
 Just toss in what you like.
 However, I think the portabella mushrooms and the small jar of pizza sauce are key to giving the soup its robust flavor.
 In other words, I wouldn’t recommend leaving out those two ingredients.

-Here’s a glance at what you’ll need:
+The image provided is a glance at what you’ll need.